 Vienna Stock Exchange News

-Wiener Börse Adopts New IPO Strategies
+Wiener Börse adopts new IPO strategies

 With record results across the board, Wiener Börse can look back on a successful 12 months in 2004.
 It displayed an impressive ability to attract capital, with inflows totalling more than EUR 4 billion.
 However, the proportion of initial public offerings (IPOs) was lower than anticipated.
 "It appears that going private is more attractive for companies than going public.
 We are therefore appealing to companies to take advantage of the excellent current climate for a flotation," comments Dr Michael Buhl, who joined the Wiener Börse AG Management Board on 1 January.